 When main() calls two or more coroutines, precautions need to be taken since an exception in any coroutine gets sent to the scheduler and then handled by main() only after the return_when condition is satisfied.
 If main() does not recognize an exception from a subordinate coroutine, it will not get handled and will remain in the event loop for the remainder of the program.
 The following example uses the above methods to help ensure that main() gets notified and all tasks are removed from the event loop prior to program termination.

 import asyncio

 async def coro1():

-raise RuntimeError("ERROR in coro1")
+raise RuntimeError('ERROR in coro1')

-return ("coro1 completed") # Unreachable code
+return ('coro1 completed') # Unreachable code

 async def coro2():

 await asyncio.sleep(1)